Hello from San Francisco!

 A month later, Kat sees her friend Mike quickly eating lunch in the kitchen.
 As they catch up, Mike explains that he’s in a rush because his boss asked him to put together a presentation on migrating AWS to GCP—and the presentation is tomorrow.

 Mike wants to show the system before and after the migration.
 He says, “Usually a diagram this complex would take me forever, but I found a shortcut.”
-He uses the AWS import in Lucidchart to generate a network diagram for his first layer.
+Using the AWS import feature in Lucidchart's AWS architecture diagram tool, he's able to automatically generate a network diagram for his first layer.
 When Kat attends the presentation the next day, she sees that Mike added a second layer that shows what the system will look like once it’s migrated to GCP.

 Monitoring the network